slimtoolkit/slim/README.md

 The `--include-path` option is useful if you want to customize your minified image adding extra files and directories.
 The `--include-path-file` option allows you to load multiple includes from a newline delimited file.
 Use this option if you have a lot of includes.
 The includes from `--include-path` and `--include-path-file` are combined together.
 Future versions will also include the `--exclude-path` option to have even more control.

 The `--continue-after` option is useful if you need to script `docker-slim`.
 If you pick the `probe` option then `docker-slim` will continue executing the build command after the HTTP probe is done executing.
 If you pick the `timeout` option `docker-slim` will allow the target container to run for 60 seconds before it will attempt to collect the artifacts.
 You can specify a custom timeout value by passing a number of seconds you need instead of the `timeout` string.
-If you pick the `signal` option you'll need to send a USR1 signal to the `docker-slim` process.
+If you pick the `signal` option you'll need to send a `USR1` signal to the `docker-slim` process.
+The `signal` option is useful when you want to run your own tests against the temporary container `docker-slim` creates.
+Your test automation / CI/CD pipeline will be able to notify `docker-slim` that it's done running its test by sending the `USR1` to it.

 The `--include-shell` option provides a simple way to keep a basic shell in the minified container.
 Not all shell commands are included.
 To get additional shell commands or other command line utilities use the `--include-exe` and/or `--include-bin` options.
 Note that the extra apps and binaries might missed some of the non-binary dependencies (which don't get picked up during static analysis).
 For those additional dependencies use the `--include-path` and `--include-path-file` options.